-- Health screenings: Next, we will make sure you are up to date on your health screenings.
+Before beginning your transplant evaluation, we will need verify that you are up to date on your health screenings.
 Health screenings are recommended screenings by the American Cancer Society such as a colonoscopy, mammogram, pap smear, etc. What screenings are needed depend on your age and gender.

 4. Evaluation for Transplant Surgery

 Once we have verified that you are up to date on your health screenings and an individualized care plan is made, you will be scheduled for an all-day comprehensive transplant evaluation appointment where you will meet with all members of our multidisciplinary team.
 You will also complete laboratory testing, an EKG and a chest X-ray.